Azurelo/ecommerce-backend/README.md

 # ecommerce-backend
-Node.js command-line application that takes in information for a company and stores and organizes tyem in a database.
+Node.js application that takes in information for a company and stores and organizes them in a database.

 ## Description
 This application takes an Express.js API and uses Sequelize to interact with a MySQL database.